Tecumseh TrailContact Info

-If the HHC has a signature trail, the 42-mile Tecumseh Trail in Indiana is probably it.
-Built by the HHC in 1998-2002, the Tecumseh Trail begins at Morgan-Monroe State Forest Headquarters, which is about 5 miles south of Martinsville.
-It ends in a remote area of Brown County forest near Monroe Reservoir, just south of S.R.
+If the Hoosier Hikers Council (HHC) has a signature trail, the 42-mile Tecumseh Trail in Indiana is it!
+Built by the HHC in 1998-2002, the Tecumseh Trail begins at Morgan-Monroe State Forest headquarters, which is about 5 miles south of Martinsville and ends in a remote area of Brown County forest near Monroe Reservoir, just south of S.R.
 46 near Crooked Creek Road.

 The DNR manages the state forests on which the Tecumseh traverses.
-Click here for a free Tecumseh Trail map.
-Maps are also usually available at their Yellowwood State Forest Headquarters, or their Morgan-Monroe Forest Headquarters.
+Maps are also usually available at Yellowwood State Forest headquarters, or their Morgan-Monroe Forest headquarters.
 The map provides a good overview of the trail, information on some roads, but does not have any contour lines.